Cy-Phy Exercise Program

 - Identify information requirements and information-sharing processes that should be adopted to increase CI resilience.

-The Cy-Phy Exercise Program targets stakeholders from Canada's 10 Critical Infrastructure sectors.
-These may include stakeholders from public and private sectors, and across various levels of government, such as:
+The Cy-Phy Exercise Program involved stakeholders from Canada's 10 Critical Infrastructure sectors.
+These include the public and private sectors, such as:

 - Provinces/territories and municipalities